DaNautilus/node-sevice-metrics-logger/README.md

 ## ❯ Why

-You want to log service metrics from your application on Cloud Foundry? - Yes? - Here you are 🙌 !!
+You want to log service metrics from your application and push it to a metrics provided? - Yes? - Here you are 🙌 !!
+Currently there's only support for `Datadog` as metrics provider.

 ![divider](./divider.png)